Metric Entropy and the Optimal Prediction of Chaotic Signals: Applicability of the entropy theorem to chaotic systems

-If the Lyapunov exponents are $\lambda_{1},\ldots,\lambda_{d}$, the metric entropy satisfies This is Ruelle's inequality \cite{Young2002} (the same logarithm must be used in defining $h_{\mu}$ and the Lyapunov exponents $\lambda_{i}$).
+This is Ruelle's inequality \cite{Young2002} (the same logarithm must be used in defining $h_{\mu}$ and the Lyapunov exponents $\lambda_{i}$).
 In some cases, equality holds in \prettyref{eq:ruelle-inequality}.

 For the Lorenz system, the continuous time Lyapunov exponent is approximately $0.905$ (using natural logarithms).
 The average time from an intersection with one of the quarter-planes $A$ or $B$ to another is $t_{return}=0.7511$.
 By Ruelle's inequality \prettyref{eq:ruelle-inequality}, the entropy of the sequences of $A$s and $B$s is bounded above by $0.905\times0.7511/\log2=0.98$.
-Very probably the entropy is quite close to $0.98$.
+The entropy appears to be close to $0.98$ \cite{viswanath2003symbolic,Viswanath2004}.
 Table \ref{tab:Lorenz-Wyner-Ziv} appears to be in agreement with this estimate of the entropy.

 Table \ref{tab:fair-coin-Wyner-Ziv} tabulates $t_{best}$ (defined as in Theorem \ref{thm:WynerZiv-OrnsteinWeiss}) for tosses of a fair coin (with $A$ for heads and $B$ for tails).
 The entropy of the coin toss process is $1$ and very close to the entropy of the Lorenz signal.
 Yet Table \ref{tab:fair-coin-Wyner-Ziv} looks quite different from Table \ref{tab:Lorenz-Wyner-Ziv}.
 The fluctuations of $t_{best}$ are more pronounced for the Lorenz signal.
 For the special case of i.i.d. sequences such as coin tosses, Theorem \ref{thm:WynerZiv-OrnsteinWeiss} was proved by Erdos and Renyi.